CourageCodeJourney/Online_cook_book/README.md

 4. Push your changes to your forked repository.
 5. Open a pull request to the main repository, describing the changes you've made.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for personal or commercial purposes.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Thank you for visiting the Online Cook Book repository!
 Enjoy exploring new recipes and happy cooking!
 If you have any questions or feedback, feel free to contact us.